 Currently Global Sight Solutions under the name, The Guildford Rotary Eye Project, has several dozen goodwill ambassadors in the UK who raise awareness and support from within the Rotary world and in turn from its supporters.
-For Rotarians the website www.guildfordrotaryeyeproject.org.uk provides information specific to their perspective.
+For Rotarians, please go to GET INVOLVED within this website and then scroll down to FOR ROTARIANS.
 International support comes from North America, Europe, Australia, Singapore, and Africa, with significant levels of support coming from India which is currently the primary area of Global Sight Solutions' activities.

 Global Sight Solutions works closely with the Rotary India Humanity Foundation and is grateful for the ongoing support of the Rotary Action Group for blindness prevention.